wp-plugins/woocommerce-admin-input-masks/readme.txt

 Whenever it's possible, this plugin creates masks using native Woocommerce configurations that are already in use on the front end, so it can work on the admin side too.

 [WooCommerce](http://wordpress.org/extend/plugins/woocommerce/) must be installed and active.

+Please [help me and my company with some bucks](http://wordpress.org/extend/plugins/woocommerce/) and i'll gladly keep developing this plugin

 ### Description in portuguese: ###